mvhutz/rebater/docs/structure.md

 ## Transformers Folder

-This is where the account places there transformer configurations.
+This is where the accountant places their [transformer configurations](./schema.md).

 ## Rebates/Destination Folder